tguttata/thatslifesci-1/_posts/2016-04-26-Unexpected-Encounters-of-the-Human-Kind-AStrauss.md

 source-id: 1A31LUmk4y9iAokw0Ug6cWiWEG2erPFCyko_Wbq5zb6Y
 published: true
 ---
-**Title**: Unexpected Encounters of the Human Kind

-**Sub-headline: **What happens when a researcher steps outside the lab and into the public sphere?

-**Author: **Amy V. H. Strauss

-**Category**: Grad School Diaries

-**Keywords**: field, research, fieldwork, unpredictability, the public, humans

-**Teaser**: Research in a lab setting allows for control over many environmental variables and conditions, but can be limiting due to the unnatural context.
-Research in a field setting can be more natural and realistic, however that tight control over the environment is lost.
-One unpredictable source of a challenging field environment?
-People.

-**Featured Photo(s):** Thumbnail image = Fig. 3, Banner image = Fig. 1.

 "You want me to shoot it for you?"

 The wrinkle-faced man was completely perplexed by my research partner and me.
 It was a hot summer morning in rural Kansas, and we were idling on the side of a dirt road, staring silently through binoculars at a small songbird singing on a telephone wire.